 When you have other insurance (like employer group health coverage), there are rules set by Medicare that decide whether our plan or your other insurance pays first.
-The insurance that pays first is called the "primary payer" and pays up to the limits of its coverage.
-The one that pays second, called the "secondary payer," only pays if there are costs left uncovered by the primary coverage.
+The insurance that pays first is called the primary payer and pays up to the limits of its coverage.
+The one that pays second, called the secondary payer, only pays if there are costs left uncovered by the primary coverage.
 The secondary payer may not pay all of the uncovered costs.
+If you have other insurance, tell your doctor, hospital, and pharmacy.